Particular/docs.particular.net/samples/saga/sql-sagafinder/sample_prereqs_sqlpersistence_[2,).partial.md

 ### MS SQL Server

- 1. Ensure an instance of SQL Server Express (Version 2016 or above) is installed and accessible as `.\SQLEXPRESS`.
+ 1. Ensure an instance of SQL Server Express (Version 2016 or above) is installed and accessible as `.\SqlExpress`.
 Create a database `SqlPersistenceSample`.

 Or, alternatively, change the connection string to point to different SQL Server instance.